 I was in a marriage where we, the couple, were living, essentially, as strangers sharing accommodations in a boarding house.
 My children were grown, living away from home and, for the most part, unenthusiastic about visiting.
 Besides my work at the office, I had part-time teaching positions that drained more time and energy than the intellectual or financial compensation they provided in return.
 I had an exhausting daily commute to work from a home that had turned into the kind of suburban prison fitting every sociological stereotype ever invented.

 In February 2002, my husband died suddenly of a heart attack that should never have happened if he would have stopped smoking.
 Like many men, he was just trying out the variety of E Liquid flavors that are out there to stop smoking, but unfortunately it wasn’t done soon enough.
-He was vehemently opposed to the idea of preventive health care and considered medical doctors, one step removed from snake oil salesmen or voodoo practitioners.
+He was vehemently opposed to the idea of preventive health care in Virginia and considered medical doctors, one step removed from snake oil salesmen or voodoo practitioners.
 (That, by then, I had been working in a medical office for close to 16 years and could have got him in to see any specialist in the city at a moment’s notice is another of those ironies laden with the sort of psychological symbolism with which marital counselors would have a field day.)
 His death set in motion a series of changes that hardly caused a ripple in the world outside my head.
 For me, my family and friends, it was nothing short of revolution.
 And I mean this in the complete political sense of “overthrow of a ruler or political system”.